somramnani/ns-ui/README.md

 # 🧩 ns-ui

 A reusable, modular component library built with **React** and **Storybook**.
-Designed for collaboration between Nick & Som, `ns-ui` aims to simplify UI development with consistent, customizable components.
+Aims to simplify UI development with consistent, customizable components.

 ## 📦 Installation